Skip to content

 Dapr component requirements (Admin App)

-When you bring your own Dapr components (deployDefaultComponents=false), create the StateStore with the exact name configured above.
+When you bring your own Dapr components (deployDefaultComponents=false), create the StateStore and LockStore with the exact names configured above.
 Requirements:

 • StateStore: any supported Dapr state store (no special metadata required).
-No PubSub is required by the Admin App.
+Uses the HAProxy endpoint in Redis HA setups.

-The following example shows a typical StateStore when using Redis.
+The following example shows a typical StateStore and LockStore when using Redis.
 Adjust names and secret references to match your environment.

 yml